intel/auto-round/README.md

 ## Comparison with other methods

 We provide a [comprehensive analysis](docs/acc.md) with other methods in our accuracy data section.
-In summary, our approach achieved superior performance compared to GPTQ, scoring 30/32, AWQ with 27/32, HQQ with 15/16, and OmniQuant with a perfect score of 16/16 across llamv1/llamav2/mistral-7b on W4G-1, W4G128, W3G128, and W2G128, based on the average accuracies of 11 zero-shot tasks..
+In summary, our approach achieved superior performance compared to GPTQ, scoring 30/32, AWQ with 27/32, HQQ with 15/16, and OmniQuant with a perfect score of 16/16 across llamv1/llamav2/mistral-7b on W4G-1, W4G128, W3G128, and W2G128, based on the average accuracies of 11 zero-shot tasks.
 And the tuning costs are comparable.

 ## Tips
 1 Consider increasing tuning steps to achieve better results, albeit with increased tuning time.